mazerte/dotfiles/INSTALL.md

 * `displaylink failled` because Rosetta2 must be installed
 * Remove `iMovie`, `Garage Band`, `Pages`, `Keynote` and `Numbers` from Brewfile
 * `autodesk-fusion360` install due to bad CPU type ???
+* kubectl config seems to be store in mackup dropbox folder and in secure volume, keep only secure

 ## Ideas

 Maybe install first `VeraCrypt`, `Dropbox` and `1Password` manually or through a specific script before the install.
 This script could also install Homebrew and setup the `PATH`.
-Also Install Rosetta2
+Also install Rosetta2